 YOUR FRENCH STAY

-1st January 2024
+1st January 2026

 RENTAL AGREEMENT

-This Short-Term Rental Agreement (the “Agreement”) is made by and between the property owners William McDonald and Vanessa Howard (“Homeowner”) and the renter (“Guest”) as of the date outlined in the email exchange confirming the reservation.
+This Short-Term Rental Agreement (the “Agreement”) is made by and between the property owners, William McDonald and Vanessa Howard (“Homeowner”), and the renter (“Guest”), as of the date outlined in the email exchange confirming the reservation.
 The person who makes the booking must be over 21 years of age and a member of the party occupying the property.

-By signing the Holiday Rental Agreement form and returning it via email to the Homeowner the Guest acknowledges that they have read and understood these terms and conditions.
-By paying the booking deposit (or entire rental in case of a late booking) the “Guest” confirms that they have agreed to these terms and conditions.
+By signing the Holiday Rental Agreement form and returning it via email to the Homeowner, the Guest acknowledges that they have read and understood these terms and conditions.

-Email and telephone bookings are honoured for 7 days, after which, if the deposit and Holiday Rental Contract are not received, the reservation will be cancelled, and the property readvertised.
+By paying the booking deposit (or the entire rental amount for a late booking), the “Guest” confirms their agreement to these terms and conditions.
+Email and telephone bookings are honoured for 7 days; after that, if the deposit and Holiday Rental Contract are not received, the reservation will be cancelled and the property readvertised.

 1. THE PROPERTY